civicrm/civicrm-user-guide/docs/membership/manual-entry-of-memberships.md

--   **Choose Price Set**: select Choose Price Set rather than Membership Organization and Type if you have various fee structures for different classes of memberships. (see the chapter *membership price sets* for more details)
+-   **Choose Price Set**: select Choose Price Set rather than Membership Organization and Type if you have various fee structures for different classes of memberships. (see [*membership price sets* ](https://docs.civicrm.org/user/en/latest/membership/membership-price-sets/)for more details)

 -   **Number of Terms:** enter the number of membership periods or terms